linbug/GeoDB/Db_building_commands.md

 -n forecast_date    *--Assign the forecast date to a new column called 'forecast_date'*

+-t 50x50            *--tile the data in 50x50px blocks--*

 file *.tiff | grep -v TIFF | cut -c 1-8  <!-- finds files that are not in the correct format -->

-psql -d nasa -f rainfall_all.sql
+psql -d nasaJan18 -f rainfall_allJan18.sql

 ##Querying the database

+nasa> CREATE INDEX gist_index on rainfall.rasters using gist (ST_ConvexHull(rast)); --create a Gist index for the data

 nasa> select * from rainfall.rasters limit 3;